Financially or Socially Disadvantaged

 Aged care considerations for financially or socially disadvantaged populations

 Being financially or socially disadvantaged can be especially difficult for older adults who need aged care and end-of-life support.
 The Australian Government subsidises a range of aged care services so that all older people can access aged care.
 In Australia, older adults contribute to the cost of their care if they can afford to.
 However, people are not denied a service they need because they cannot afford it.
 My Aged Care has information about financial hardship assistance.
 Financial hardship assistance is available to people who cannot afford to pay their aged care costs for reasons beyond their control.
 Each case is assessed on an individual basis and the government will pay some or all of people’s fees and charges.
 Carer Gateway provides information on financial help.
-Friends of the Aged is a not for profit organisation seeking to help older Australians who experience discrimination and inequality due to social and financial hardship.
-They provide social visits to those living in the community or in residential aged care, and provide comfort and support towards the end of life.

 Home care, respite care, and residential aged care for people who are financially or socially disadvantaged

 The government provides assistance for home care packages, residential respite care or short-term care, and permanent residential care homes.
 Regarding assistance for home care, the government may pay some or all of a person’s fees if they started receiving a Home Care Package on or after 1 July 2014.
 The value of their assets is considered as part of the assessment process.
 Individuals receiving a Home Care Package before 1 July 2014 are not eligible for financial hardship assistance, but may be able to negotiate lower fees directly with their home care provider.